 Documented successful completion of one or two years of an approved New York State curriculum in Child Development through a high school or BOCES program, with a final-year Child Development grade point average of 85 or above will demonstrate successful completion of requirements for this course.
 Students must request transcript review by the chair of the Early Childhood department.
-[Fall, Spring] [3 credits] Contact hours: 3 developed to demonstrate skills, knowledge, and understandings of course content.
-[Fall, Spring] [3 credits] Contact hours:
+[Fall, Spring] [3 credits] [3 contact hour(s)]